phandasm/waveform/README.md

 Or if you already cloned without them: `git submodule update --init --recursive`

 ## Windows
-Waveform's only external dependency is libObs.
+Waveform's only external dependency is libobs.
 You'll need to build obs-studio separately and point [CMake](https://cmake.org/) to it when building Waveform.
-From the CLI interface, the latter can be accomplished via `-DLibObs_ROOT="path/to/obs-studio"`.
+From the CLI interface, the latter can be accomplished via `-DCMAKE_PREFIX_PATH="path/to/obs-studio/build"`.

 ## Linux (Ubuntu 20.04.3 LTS)
 ```bash